 About the site:

-The lights for the direction of my life turned on for me while in high school.
-I was really into paintball and had purchased a sniper style gun complete with a home made silencer.
+The lights for the direction of my professional life turned on for me while in high school.
+I enjoyed paintball and had purchased a sniper style gun complete with a home made silencer.
 Realizing the effectiveness of the silencer I ripped it apart to figure out how it was made.
 After determining how one was made, I built a few and all my friends and I were equipped for sniper paintball.

 When the time came to sell my gun I listed it on Ebay.
 Not thinking much about it I added little note saying “If you would like a silencer email me and I will build one for $29.00” Shortly after the auction went live I started receiving emails from people wanting to buy silencers.